jnns/fahrwerk/README.rst

 This is a list of features that I want to implement in the near future:

-- implement quickstart with opencage.org geocoding
-- check user submitted address for validity on form validation
 - PayPal as a payment method
 - automatically insert orders into eCourier (either via API or direct SQL).
-- logging all admin and form actions using the Python logging framework.
 - LDAP-authentication using `django-auth-ldap` for the admin backend.